dart-lang/language/working/0723-static-extensions/feature-specification-variant3.md

 constructor or a static member with the same basename as a constructor or a static member in the on-declaration of _D_.

-*In other words, a static extension should not have name clashes with its on-declaration.
+*In other words, a static extension can, but should not, have name clashes with its on-declaration.
 The warning above is aimed at static members and constructors, but a similar warning would probably be useful for name clashes with instance members as well.*